corpusops/corpusops.bootstrap/doc/docker_build_chain.md

 # helpers for docker images lifecyle managment with corpusops

-## bin/build.py: Helper to construct images from a running container
+## bin/build.py: Helper to construct images either from a running container or a dockerfile

 ### requirements
 - docker > 1.11